arnonym/ha-plugins/README.md

 ```

 > **Note:**
-> The audio files need to reside in your home-assistant `config` directory, as this is the only directory accessible inside the add-on.
+> The audio files need to reside in your home-assistant `config` or `media` directory, as these are the only directory accessible inside the app.

 ## Web-hooks